haideralp/CI-CD/IAC/Ansible/README.md

 ```

-### Connection to EC2 Instance From Ansible
+### Connection to EC2 Instance From Ansible - Ping

+- To connect instances from ansible ping test must be performed as below:
+- Ensure hosts are mentioned in the hosts file.
+- First  - test connection individually --> sudo ping ip address
+- Second - test connection from controller --> `sudo ansible all -m ping --ask-vault-pass`

-- I had permision denied issues - still working on why that was.
+- I had permision denied issues - still working on why that was - see debugging steps below or remove .pem on hosts.
 - I was able to ssh into my instance using the command below from ansible: `sudo ssh -i ~/.ssh/eng122 ubuntu@ec2-ip.eu-west-1.compute.amazonaws.com`.

 ## Important Links For Ansible

 * Documentation is rapid for ansbile ensure to check regulary for latest updates.

-run playbook goes to aws to correct authentication and launces a service.
+## Debuggin Workaround

+ ** Steps To Ensure Permission for controller + key.pem**

+- Allow controller to ssh into all nodes / port 22 allow it for agent node for all
+- Ensure you have the valid key in your controller
+- SSH into agent node from controller before you try to ping
+- Ad agent ip and the valid key ~/.ssh/file.pem in your hosts
+- sudo chmod 400 filename.pem.

+** Manually setting on AWS Cloud**

+    step 1 --> launch 3 ec2 instance on aws console - controller, app and node.
+    step 2 -->  update and upgrade in the user
+    step 2.2 --> generate newfile.pem
+    step 2.3 --> move/copt file.pem to your local host .ssh as well
+    step 3 --> ssh into these servers from your local host
+    step 4 --> ssh into these servers from your ansible controller]
+    step 5-->  add ips to your hosts file as well as the file.pem then ping